 There is no doubt about the fact that Magento is one of the most popular ecommerce platforms out there in the market and it used by number of small businesses.
 But, being used widely does not necessarily mean that it is perfect.
 It has its own faults and many times many businesses wonder if the platform is right for them to implement the e-commerce or not.
 This article outlines the pros and cons of using the Magento platform for implementing ecommerce specialized CMS.
 Read rest of the article carefully in order to determine how well the platform can suit the needs of your business.

 Magento being very popular is also very complicated and anyone is bound to run into different problems from time to time.
-In such times having someone from whom you can ask for the help can be an invaluable support.
+In such times having someone from whom you can ask for help can be an invaluable support.
 Support for the paid version is very good and when it comes to troubleshooting the framework you are covered appropriately regardless of the version you are using.

 In terms of offering features it is quite versatile and comprehensive and depending on the version you are using you are allowed to do anything and that can range from managing the orders and catalogues to dealing with payment and shipment.

-Due to its complexity and support from the huge community Magento is highly customizable.
+Due to its complexity and support from the huge community, Magento is highly customizable.
 Its high customization also allows you to implement less orthodox functionality with or without any help from the community.

-Due to large databases, numerous pages and dynamic content SEO of an ecommerce platform can be a nightmare which is why making Magento SEO friendly is a huge benefit.
+Due to large databases, numerous pages and dynamic content SEO of an e-commerce platform can be a nightmare which is why making Magento SEO friendly is a huge benefit.

 Magento is based on PHP and this dependency brings in two separate issues.

-The platform is complex but considering the demands and requirements of the ecommerce solution simplicity should not be the first choice in case you are looking for flexible and comprehensive solution.
+The platform is complex but considering the demands and requirements of the ecommerce solution simplicity should not be the first choice in case you are looking for a flexible and comprehensive solution.